-- you must do a RequirePackage("anupq"); before you can expect to use a command defined by the ANUPQ package (details are in Section 3.1); - partial results of ANUPQ commands and some other data are stored in the ANUPQData global variable (details are in Section 3.2); - doing SetInfoLevel(InfoANUPQ, n); for n greater than the default value 1 will give progressively more information of what is going on "behind the scenes" (details are in Section 3.3); - in Section 3.4 we describe some utility functions and functions that run examples from the collection of examples of this package; - in Section 3.5 we describe the attributes and property NuclearRank, MultiplicatorRank and Is-Capable; and - in Section 3.6 we describe some troubleshooting strategies.
-If you are still using GAP 4.2, it will be important to know to use ResetOptionsStack(); if you passed options to a function and ran into an error.
+- you must do a LoadPackage("anupq"); before you can expect to use a command defined by the ANUPQ package (details are in Section 3.1); - partial results of ANUPQ commands and some other data are stored in the ANUPQData global variable (details are in Section 3.2); - doing SetInfoLevel(InfoANUPQ, n); for n greater than the default value 1 will give progressively more information of what is going on "behind the scenes" (details are in Section 7.3); - in Section 7.4 we describe some utility functions and functions that run examples from the collection of examples of this package; - in Section 3.5 we describe the attributes and property NuclearRank, MultiplicatorRank and Is-Capable; and - in Section 3.6 we describe some troubleshooting strategies.
 Also this section describes how setting ANUPQWarnOfOtherOptions := true; may be useful (particularly for novice users) for detecting misspelt options and diagnosing other option usage problems.